 Getting the Nose You Want

 When you go in for a consultation with an experienced rhinoplasty surgeon, you might consider bringing with you a picture of the type of nose you want.
 For example, many female celebrities, such as Scarlett Johansson and Kate Middleton have the so-called ideal nose, with a 106 degree tip.
 Your surgeon might use the picture as a guide but will also work to craft a nose that works on your face and with your specific features.
 Visual aids such as computer imaging will help him create a nose for you before the surgery.
 You can review the images with your surgeon before the surgery to confirm that you are on the same page.
 No surgeon will recommend trying to achieve perfection from a nose reshaping surgery.
 It’s essential that you have realistic expectations about the surgery and the results.
 Your consultation with a surgeon will not only help answer any questions you have about the procedure.
 It will also help you understand what to expect from the surgery.
 Dr. Jeffrey Epstein is a double board certified facial plastic surgeon who specializes in nasal surgery.
 He’s available to answer your questions about the procedure and to help create a nose that works with your facial features.
-If you are in Miami or New York City, schedule an appointment with Dr. Epstein today.
+If you are in Miami, schedule an appointment with Dr. Epstein today.
 Call (305) 666-5884 for a consultation in Miami.
-Call (212) 759-3484 for an appointment in New York City.